GrahamDeprecated/CMS-Core/README.md

 ## WARNING

 #### This branch currently holds the very unstable 0.2 code.
-Expect things to be broken and tests to fail.
+Expect things to be broken and tests to fail, and documentation to be inaccurate in places.

 ## What Is CMS Core?